johnfercher/samples/README.md

 1. C (not completed)
 1. C++ (not completed)
+1; C# (not completed)
 1. Lua (not completed)
 1. C++ and Lua (not completed)
+1. PHP (not completed)
 1. Rust (not completed)

 ## Benchmark

-The timer.c program execute a program an return the amount of time used in execution
+The benchmark/benchmark.c program execute a program an return the amount of time used in execution

 ## Organization